tmhn/Sparta/node/11-sessions-cookies/README.md

 app.use(flash());
 ```

 Now that that's setup we have a flash() method available on req.
-This will push messages on to a stack that we can retrieve and display layer.
+This will push messages on to a stack that we can retrieve and display later.

 Let's replace all our error checking in our controller with flash messages for the CREATE route: